aspect-build/plugin-augment-error/README.md

 This is a plugin for the [Aspect CLI](https://aspect.build/cli).

-It matches on error messages from Bazel, and adds extra information that can help your engineers such as golinks to your internal documentation, tell them that a migration is underway with additional instructions, or whatever you can think of.
+It matches on error messages from Bazel, and adds extra information that can help your engineers such as go-links to your internal documentation, tell them that a migration is underway with additional instructions, or whatever you can think of.

-Users configure it in an `error_mappings` property in the `.aspect/cli/config.yaml` file in their repo.
+Users configure it in an `error_mappings` property in the `.aspect/cli/config.yaml` file in their repository.

 ## Demo